Preteen Suicide Pact Claims Life Of Third Girl, Town Struggles For Answers, Declares State Of Emergency

 — Daily Mirror (@DailyMirror) June 23, 2017

-Although the Canadian community is reeling over the recent suicide deaths of three preteen girls, its neighbor to the south is experiencing a similar turning point within its borders.
-NPR noted that overall suicide rates in the United States are rising.
-However, adolescent girls are most at risk.
+While the Canadian community is reeling over the recent suicide deaths of three preteen girls, its neighbor to the south is also experiencing a similar turning point within its borders.
+NPR noted that overall suicide rates in the United States are rising, with adolescent girls being the most vulnerable.

 Sally Curtin works as a statistician with the National Center for Health Statistics, a unit of the Centers for Disease Control and Prevention.
 She noted how suicide rates dipped in the ’80s and ’90s but reversed course.
 Today, about 13 out of every 100,000 people die by suicide.

 Unfortunately, health practitioners have not drawn a consensus about the reasons behind the spike in suicides.
-However, one hypothesis, as sources point out is “earlier puberty.”
+However, one hypothesis, as sources point out, is “earlier puberty.”

 The IBTimes wrote that the pact suicides are likely the result of an “echo cluster.”
 This phenomenon has reportedly resulted in tight-knit communities like Wapekeka that are known for close emotional ties.